jaimetur/GooglePhotosTakeoutHelper/README.md

 - No data loss - all files are moved

 **Disadvantages:**
+- ⚠️ Completely loses album organization
+- ⚠️ No way to recover album information later
+- ⚠️ `Trash` and `Archive` content will be also move to `ALL_PHOTOS` since both folders are considered as Album folders and this strategy moves them to `ALL_PHOTOS`

+**Best for:** Users who don't care about album organization and just want all photos in chronological order.

+### 🗑️ Ignore Albums
+**What it does:** Ignores albums entirely and creates only `ALL_PHOTOS` with all files organized chronologically.
+All files in any Album folder is removed.

+**Advantages:**
+- Simplest processing
+- Fastest execution
+- Clean, single-folder result
+- No data loss - all files are moved

+**Disadvantages:**
-- Completely loses album organization
+- ⚠️ Completely loses album organization
-- No way to recover album information later
+- ⚠️ No way to recover album information later
+- ⚠️ `Trash` and `Archive` content will be deleted since both folders are considered as Album folders and this strategy delete all albums

 **Best for:** Users who don't care about album organization and just want all photos in chronological order.

 ## Important Notes